-Recommendation - The board should review the audited financial statements for accuracy and accept responsibility for the preparation and fair presentation of the GAAP financial statements even if the auditor assisted in drafting the financial statements and notes.
+Recommendation - The board and business manager should review the audited financial statements for accuracy and accept responsibility for the preparation and fair presentation of the GAAP financial statements even if the auditor assisted in drafting the financial statements and notes.

 Management's Response - The District is aware that someone needs to review the audit report each year to make sure the financial statements and note disclosures are a fair presentation for the District.
-We will continue to provide information necessary for the auditors to complete the government-wide adjustments, including compensated absences information, and lists of capital asset additions and disposition.
-We will also review the pension information used in the audit report.
+The District will continue to provide the information necessary for the auditors to complete the government-wide adjustments, including capital assets additions and disposals, debt, and compensated absences.
+The District will also review the pension information used in the audit report.